cakeslob/Remora-docs/docs/source/hardware/nucleo446.rst

 * The X+ and X- pins are connected to the same Nucleo IO pin
 * The Y+ and Y- pins are connected to the same Nucleo IO pin
 * The Z+ and Z- pins are connected to the same Nucleo IO pin
-* The SpnEn and SpnDir pins are connected to the same Nucleo IO pin as A axis step and dir
+* The SpnEn and SpnDir pins are connected to the same Nucleo IO pin as A-axis STEP and DIR
 * The E-STOP pin is connected to the mcu reset pin.
 I do not recoment using it as an estop pin.

 .. image:: ../_static/nucleo446_cnc_pinout2.png